diegorusso/diegorusso.github.io/_posts/2012-07-10-europythons-report-a-general-feedback.md

 changed, in better obviously.
 Poster session: anyone did use it?
 Lighting talks: perfect! :)

-**Connection and tech things.**
+**Connection and tech things**
 I don't want to go to the core of the last year problems about the connection, but the organisers have learnt the lesson.
 The result is that this year the connection has been much better stable and faster.
-There have been problems (they are everywhere) but solved in a record time.
+There have been problems (they are everywhere) but solved at a record time.
 About the connection I can suggest just something after.
 Other tech things.. oh yes.. the "help desk":
 I've never used it but the idea was great!
 I hope that people used it and looking the schedule there was some sold out. iPhone and Android app was very